apple-fritter/bython/README.md

 }
 ```
 ## Installation
-You can install Bython directly from PyPI using pip (with or without sudo -H, depending on your Python installation):
+You can install Bython directly from PyPI using pip (with or without `sudo -H`, depending on your Python installation):
 ```
 $ sudo -H pip3 install bython
 ```
-If you, for some reason, want to install it from the git repository, you can use git clone and do a local install instead:
+If you, for some reason, want to install it from the git repository, you can use `git clone` and do a local install instead:
 ```
 $ git clone https://github.com/mathialo/bython.git
 $ cd bython